coreboot/coreboot/Documentation/getting_started/kconfig.md

 - coreboot has added the glob operator '*' for the 'source' keyword.
 - coreboot’s Kconfig always defines variables except for strings.
 In other Kconfig implementations, bools set to false/0/no are not defined.
-- IS_ENABLED() is ‘false’ for undefined variables and ‘0’ variables.
-In Linux (where the macro comes from) it’s ‘true’ as soon as the variable is defined.
 - coreboot’s version of Kconfig adds the KCONFIG_STRICT environment variable to error out if there are any issues in the Kconfig files.
 In the Linux kernel, Kconfig will generate a warning, but will still output an updated .config or